01 of 10

 Red Clawfoot Tub in Eclectic Bathroom

 What's not to love about this beautifully eclectic yet delicately feminine bathroom by Corbin Lee Gurkin featured on Design*Sponge?
-The red clawfoot tub recalls the cabinet door covers, and the baby blue accents soften the whole.
+The red clawfoot tub coordinates with the cabinet door covers, and the baby blue accents soften the whole.
 This bathroom has color, style, and most of all, a personality that's all its own.Continue to 10 of 10 below.